IntelSoftware/Python-Loop-Replacement-with-NumPy-and-PyTorch/README.md

 # Python-Loop-Replacement-with-NumPy-and-PyTorch
 Python Loop Replacement with NumPy and PyTorch - Fancy Slicing, UFuncs and equivalent, Aggregations, Sorting and more...

+# Archived

+This repo will no longer be maintained as of Oct 1, 2024 and I will archive it on Github.

+Feel free to use the code for you experimentation but no further development is expected

 # Intel Developer Cloud

 - Register and login for free access to Cloud.Intel.com